zhichaoxu04/crSKAT-paper/README.md

 > Some information was sourced from the official [IBM Spectrum LSF Documentation](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0) available on IBM's website.

 ## Parallel computing in R script
 Parallel computing in R allows you to take advantage of multiple cores or processors to speed up computations.
 There are several packages and techniques available in R to facilitate parallel processing.
-Here, I'll provide an example using the `foreach` and `doParallel` \texttt{R} packages:
+Here, I'll provide an example using the `foreach` and `doParallel` R packages:

 ## Notes: